-Program Coordinator: Robert Lusch-Schreiwer took his Oath of Office as Program Coordinator.
+Program Coordinator: Mallory Brooks took her Oath of Office as Program Coordinator.
 It is the responsibility of the Program Coordinator to oversee and to facilitate the interaction between In-Reach and other Troth programs and Officers.
 The Program Coordinator is responsible for effecting policies and procedures, within the parameters of The Troth's Bylaws and Mission and Position Statements.

-Team Leads: Currently Robert Lusch-Schreiwer, Rory Bowman, Lisa Morgenstern
+Team Leads: Mallory Brooks, Robert Lusch-Schreiwer, and Rory Bowman

 Team Leads have experience in interfacing with administrators and in conducting inmate visitation.
 The team leadership will make policies and procedures recommendations to the Program Coordinator and serve as advisors to other team members.
 The team leadership can also facilitate initial contact with prison administrators.